sbatson5/react-component-generator/README.md

 ## Specifying class components

-By default, `react-component-generator` adds function components as that seems to be the recommended pattern going forward.
+By default, `react-component-generator` adds function components, as that seems to be the recommended pattern going forward.
-However it can generate class components by using the `--class` flag.
+However, it can generate class components by using the `--class` flag.

 ```bash
 rcg g component my-component --class